 - Other professional writing (correspondence, speeches, blogs, social media, newsletters, brochures, video scripting, print publications, including editing and ghostwriting).

 - Public speaking and teaching.
 Unlike some “consultants,” I do my own work, by hand.
 I learn by doing.
-This means my experiences are genuine, and this helps me speak and teach with authority.
-Please be sure to ask consultants you are hiring to speak if they have actually “done the work” about which they are speaking.
-There is a difference.
+This means my experiences are genuine, and this helps me work, speak and teach with authority.

 - Special event design and implementation (from conventions and cocktail receptions to galas).
-I do favor using online platforms for managing events of all sizes today.
+I do favor using online platforms for managing events of all sizes and types.
+One unusual but fun technology discovery is discussed in my article, “Grasshopper.”

 - Travel arrangements and trip hosting (from VIP van and bus to private jet).

-- I prefer long-term assignments where my skills can be put to best use and more in-depth work accomplished.
+- I prefer long-term assignments where more in-depth work accomplished.
 Fees depend upon the client and the needs of each (half-time and full-time work are considered).
-Commonly, I receive a flat monthly fee from which I pay my own insurance, taxes, benefits, and basic office expenses (a professional accounting firm has managed my personal and professional taxes for the past sixteen years).
+Commonly, I receive a flat monthly fee from which I pay my own insurance, taxes, benefits, and basic office expenses (a professional accounting firm has managed my personal and professional taxes for the past twenty years).
+I have low overhead as I am experienced, fairly unflappable, tech savvy and I maintain a dedicated home office (since 2014).

 - Full documentation is provided upon the conclusion of each assignment, usually in the form of electronic files on a disc, flash drive or via cloud platform.
-I maintain my own files in the cloud, and I have been able to restore critical documents to nonprofits that have lost them years after my work was completed (free of charge, of course).
+In fact, I have been able to restore critical documents to nonprofits that have lost them years after my work was completed (free of charge, of course – sometimes equipment breaks and the like).
 When appropriate, I also prepare final written reports with suggestions about future work beyond my tenure.

 - Contact me via the secure online form on this blog.
 Thank you!